danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 Almost every popular package that solves a problem with object oriented programming, has an alternative that provides the same functionality with a pure functional flavour.
 For each package which embraces the dynamic aspects of the language, there's another which constrains them with static types.
 Every school of thought believes that their way is best, and they all rewrite existing libraries to prove it.

+These tribal rivalries also bleed into stylistic preferences for frameworks.
+React, Vue, Svelte, Angular, Web Components and more.
+These ecosystems tend to solve the same kinds of problems in parallel, each creating a unique package ecosystem.

-These rivalries don't stop at the boundaries of linguistic paradigms either.
-Some language features have proven to be controversial enough to create their own divisions.
+Even language features have proven to be controversial enough to create their own divisions.
 It's easy to forget how many libraries were duplicated whilst the community took a few years to decide that promises were probably better than callbacks.

 ### Small Modules
 Many JavaScript applications become interactive after downloading the source code.
-As a rule of thumb, shipping less code makes for a better user experience and that has created a whole new class of package duplication.
+As a rule of thumb, shipping less code makes for a better user experience.
+That created another class of package duplication.

 JavaScript suffers from an above-average problem with technical debt.
 Partly because the dynamic nature of the language allows you to write code in unsustainable ways, and partly because the popularity of the language creates demand for adjacent problem solutions.